 Air Quality Management Plan.
 The 2016 Air Quality Management Plan (AQMP) focuses on attainment of the ozone and particulate matter NAAQS through the reduction of ozone and PM2.5 precursor nitrogen oxides (NO_X) as well as direct control of particulate matter (SCAQMD 2017).
 The AQMP proposes emission reduction measures to bring the Basin into attainment with respect to the ambient air quality standards.
 AQMP attainment strategies include mobile-source control measures and clean fuel programs, which are enforced at the state and federal levels, for engine manufacturers and petroleum refiners and retailers.
 Construction activities of the proposed Project and potential future operations would be required to comply with these regulations as they are developed.
 Compliance with AQMP requirements would ensure that the Project's construction activities and potential future operations at the site would not obstruct implementation of the AQMP.
-Therefore, the proposed Project's construction and potential future operations would not conflict with or obstruct implementation of the AQMP, the State Implementation Plan, or the CAA.
+Therefore, the proposed Project's construction and potential future operations at the state Implementation Plan, or the CAA.
 Impacts would be less than significant, and no mitigation is required.